 Your branding message is too important to get wrong.

 Your service or product will likely have its own brand strategy and preferred corporate tone-of-voice.
 Specific marketing materials, regardless of the language, needs to respect that.
 So, identifying and observing these guidelines is another critical step in the localization process.

-To ensure that respective language localization teams adhere to the preferred terminology, IPWORLD develops brand guidelines as part of the project briefs.
+To ensure that respective language localization teams adhere to the preferred terminology, IPPWORLD develops brand guidelines as part of the project briefs.
 Known terminologies are pre-translated, verified and incorporated into a working glossary.

 Without providing working glossaries to native language translators, the end result may turn out to be too literally or ambiguously translated.
 That’s when epic fails happen.

 Translators need branding objectives, references for terminology consistency, an explanation for unique expressions in the source content and glossaries of previous translations in respective language pairs.